carpentries/lesson-development-training/episodes/collaborating-team.md

 **Issues** are GitHub's framework for managing issue/bug reports, feature requests, and lists of future work.
 They provide a single shared record of all the problems people have found with the lesson, and improvements that could be made, along with solutions and discussions around them.
 This helps the team to keep track of what they need to work on later, and reduces the chance of receiving redundant reports of issues you already know about.

 When you create an issue, you can add a range of details to it.
-An issue can be assigned to a specific team member - this can be a helpful way to know who is currently working to fix an issue or a way to assign responsibility to someone to deal with it.
+An issue can be assigned to a specific team member - this can be a helpful way to know who is currently working to fix an issue or a way to assign responsibility.
 You can assign one or more labels to issues to classify or group them.
 Labels can also be given colours, allowing you to see at a glance from the Issues page the state of your project.
 The default labels available in GitHub include:

 - `bug` - indicates an unexpected problem or unintended behavior
 - `documentation` - indicates a need for improvements or additions to documentation